One of the greatest thinkers of his day, native Mallorcan Ramon Llull was in many ways ahead of his time.

 The End #

-But, as with so many overachievers, he pushed things too far.
+But as with so many overachievers, he pushed things too far.
 At the ripe old age of 82, he decided to go back to Tunis to try and get more converts.
 The Tunisians, not about to be told what to think, stoned him.
-Here’s where his story gets murky.
-Some say Genoese merchants brought him back to Mallorca, where he lived another 18 months or so, scribbling away until the very end.
-Another says he died in North Africa.
+Here’s where it goes grey.
+Some say Genoese merchants brought him back to Mallorca, where he lived another 18 months, or so, scribbling away until the very end.
+Other says he died in North Africa.
 Either way, he died a martyr’s death, as he was willing to do from the start.
 Today he is better remembered not for his death, but for his life, best articulated by his personal maxim:

 “He who loves not, lives not; he who lives by The Life cannot die.” – Ramon Llul